Okavango Delta Safari

 Game viewing can also be done via light aircraft, but the most unique way to explore the area is on the back of an elephant at the Abu Camp.
 Mokoro (wood canoe) trips also provide for a truly authentic experience.
 The canoe is then “poled” through the water by guides, bringing visitors exhilaratingly close to hippo and crocodile.
 Fishing is not the major attraction of Okavango, but there is a fair amount of fish to be caught, including the stubborn tiger fish.
 Fishing can be done anywhere, but if you are after the big boys, it is best to hire a boat and head towards the deeper waters in the north, known as the Panhandle.

-The Delta is formed by the Okavango River emptying into the great Kalahari Desert where an ancient lake once sat, forming a wild oasis in an otherwise harsh landscape.
+The Delta is formed by the Okavango River empties into the great Kalahari Desert where an ancient lake once sat, forming a wild oasis in an otherwise harsh landscape.
 Botswana itself is lush and green, but needless to say, the surrounding deserts are not.
 The heart of the river begins in Angola, where it flows through Namibia, a dry semi-desert country, and finally enters Botswana to become the Okavango.

 The Delta is a maze of hidden lagoons, lakes and islands, most of which disappear or transform every year with the annual floods.
 The water of the Delta is surprisingly clean, even crystal in certain places where the animals do not graze.
 Covering an area of 17 000 square kilometers, the floodwaters are of great benefit to the inhabiting wildlife as well as human visitors – allowing canoe trips to view the game from the waters.
-Expect to see large herds of elephant playing in the water to escape the heat of the sun, and hippos lazing on the network of green islands.
+Expect to see large herds of elephants playing in the water to escape the heat of the sun, and hippos lazing on the network of green islands.

 WHEN TO VISIT